856tangbin/PCMR_simulations/README.md

 ## Repeating the simulation analyses

 We compared the performance of PCMR and other MR methods (IVW, Egger, Weighted median, Weighted mode, CAUSE and MRAID; MR-PRESSO) based on the generated GWAS summary statistics.
-The R packages of these methods compared in this study are shown in the following table with the version that we run in this study.
+The R packages of these methods compared in this study are shown in the following table with the version that we run.

 |     Method      |                     R package                     |  Version   | Function  | parameters |
 | :-------------: | :-----------------------------------------------: | :--------: | :-------: | :--------: |